openresty/lemplate/ReadMe.md

 [Back to TOC](#table-of-contents)

-# CURRENT SUPPORT
+# Current Support

-The goal of Jemplate is to support all of the Template Toolkit features that can possibly be supported.
+The goal of Lemplate is to support all of the Template Toolkit features that can possibly be supported.

-Jemplate now supports almost all the TT directives, including:
+Lemplate now supports almost all the TT directives, including:

     * Plain text
     * [% [GET] variable %]